metabase/metabase/docs/users-guide/13-sql-parameters.md

 Field filters ONLY work with the following field types:

 - Category
-- City
+- Entity Name
 - Entity Key
-- Entity Name
 - Foreign Key
+- City
 - State
-- UNIX Timestamp (Seconds)
-- UNIX Timestamp (Milliseconds)
 - ZIP or Postal Code

-The field can also be a datetime, which can be left as "No semantic type" in the data model.
+The field can also be a date or timestamp, which can be left as "No semantic type" in the data model.

 When you set the __Variable type__ to "Field Filter", Metabase will present an option to set the __Field to map to__, as well as the __Filter widget type__.
 The options available for the Filter widget type depend on the field's type.
 For example, if you map to a field of type Category, you'll see options for either "Category" or None.
 If you map to a Date Field, you'll see options for None, Month and year, Quarter and year, Single date, Date range, or Date filter.

-If you don't want a widget on the question at all, which you might do, for example, if you just want to allow this question to be mapped to a dashboard filter (see more on that below), you can set the __Filter widget type__ to "None".

 If you're not seeing the option to display a filter widget, make sure the mapped field is set to one of the above types, and then try manually syncing your database from the "Databases" section of the Admin Panel to force Metabase to scan and cache the field's values.